birabittoh/birabittoh.github.io/content/blog/self-host.md

 docker network connect swag_default invidious
 ```

-Finally, you can go to [https://yt.yourdomain.duckdns.org/](https://yt.yourdomain.duckdns.org/) and check if you can access Invidious through HTTPS.
+Finally, you can visit https://yt.&lt;yourdomain>.duckdns.org/ and check if you can access Invidious through HTTPS.

 Note: now that you have a reverse proxy set up, you can remove your `ports:` section entirely from Invidious' `docker-compose.yml`.
 You can do this because the containers are communicating internally to the `swag_default` network, without the need to expose any ports to the outside.